nmushegian/minicash-wikidocs/pages/properties.md

 	- There are at most 7 inputs and at most 7 outputs per [[tick]].
 	- There are at most 2^17 ticks per [[tock]].
 	- The time between tocks is exactly 57 seconds.
-	- `roll` is defined as rlp.encode
+	- `roll` is defined as `rlp.encode`
-	- `hash` is defined as keccak256.
+	- `hash` is defined as `keccak256`.
-	- `scry` is defined as secp256k1.ecrecover (compressed)
+	- `scry` is defined as `secp256k1.ecrecover` (compressed pubkey)
-- Once the software matures, minicash should be able to handle a peak of about 2300 tps with absolute worst case of 1mbps sustained bandwidth needed to stay synchronized as a full node (and likely only some fraction of this most of the time).
+- These constants imply that once the software matures, minicash should be able to handle a peak of ~2300 tps with absolute worst case of 1mbps sustained bandwidth needed to stay synchronized as a full node (and likely only some fraction of this most of the time).
 - The total supply is 2^53.
 Note that this is one larger than the safe f64 range (max 2^53 - 1).
 This is intentional -- it is to remind the implementor that at tock-level validation, you *must* use bignums, because a tock can have total outputs greater than the total supply.
 	- There is a max-per-output and max-fee rule that says no output or fee may be larger than 2^50 - 1.
 This guarantees that wallets can safely use f64 for working with transactions, since each tick has at most 7 outputs (and the fee).